Fresh Brew | Architecture of Social Concern: A 1941 Prefabricated Community<< All Events

 Join us for the conclusion of a three-part series exploring the ideas and work of the pioneer Viennese-American architect, Richard J. Neutra, FAIA (1892-1970).

 Dr. Raymond Neutra, President of The Neutra Institute for Survival Through Design, talks with Historian Kristin Szylvian, author of The Mutual Housing Experiment and Pastor David Grice, President of the Board of Directors for Avion Village, who will tell the story of the cooperative's birth and how it functions today 80 years later.
+Gary Strang, FASLA, AIA, Principal, GLS Landscape/Architecture will also provide remarks as we close out the series.

 This was Neutra’s melding of “cheap and thin” with nature and reflects the themes of the Neutra practice where single homes were used as case studies for low cost housing, experimentation with building technology, the practicalities and psychology of efficient and flexible small spaces, indoor/outdoor living, attention to near and distant views, landscaping and plot plans for privacy and community building activities.